Stennis1/Social-Media-API/README.md

 ### Project Overview:

-As a backend developer, your task is to design and implement a Social Media API using Django and Django REST Framework.
+Design and implement a Social Media API using Django and Django REST Framework.
 This API will allow users to create, update, delete posts, follow other users, and view a feed of posts from the users they follow.
-You will be responsible for managing user data, posts, and interactions between users in a simulated real-world social media environment.
-The project will give you experience in user relationships, database interactions, and handling large datasets, all while focusing on CRUD operations and API design.

 ### Functional Requirements: